Omitting types in logic of metric structures: Complexity of spaces of types

-\begin{prop} There are a separable language $L$ and a separable $L$-model~$M$ such that the set of quantifier-free unary types realized in $M$ is a complete $\bSigma^1_1$ set. \end{prop}
+\begin{prop} There are a countable language $L$ and a separable $L$-structure~$M$ such that the set of quantifier-free unary types realized in $M$ is a complete $\bSigma^1_1$ set. \end{prop}

 \begin{proof} Language $L$ has only one unary predicate symbol $f$, interpreted as a 1-Lipshitz function.
-Identify $\oo$ with $[0,1]\setminus \bbQ$ and consider it with a complete metric such that the identity map from $\oo$ into $[0,1]$ is 1-Lipshitz.
+Consider the Baire space $\oo$ with a complete separable metric.
+We fix a homeomorphism of $\oo$ with $[0,1]\setminus \bbQ$ (e.g. send an irrational to the associated continuous fraction).
 Fix a closed $X\subseteq \oo\times\oo$.
-Consider $X$ with the $\max$-metric induced from~$\oo$ and interpret $f$ as the projection to the $x$-axis.
-Then $f$ is 1-Lipshitz by the choice of metric on $\oo$.
+Consider~$X$ with the $\max$-metric induced from~$\oo$ and interpret $f$ as the projection to the $x$-axis.
+Then $f$ is 1-Lipshitz.

 The only atomic formulas in $L$ are $f(x)$ and $d(x,y)$.
-If $\phi(x)$ is a quantifier-free formula with only one free variable, then the only atomic subformulas of $\phi$ are of the form $f(x)$ and $d(x,x)$.
-The latter is identically equal to~0, and therefore the quantifier-free type of an element of $M$ is completely determined by its projection to the $x$-axis.
-Choosing $X$ so that its projection is a complete analytic set completes the proof. \end{proof}
+If $\varphi(x)$ is a quantifier-free formula with only one free variable, then the only atomic subformulas of $\varphi$ are of the form $f(x)$ and $d(x,x)$.
+The latter is identically equal to~0, and therefore the quantifier-free type of an element of $M$ is completely determined by its projection to the $x$-axis (with $\oo$ identified with a subset of $[0,1]$).
+Choosing $X$ so that its projection is a complete analytic set (combine \cite[\S 25.A]{Ke:Classical} and \cite[\S 27.B]{Ke:Classical}) completes the proof. \end{proof}